wootra/container-break-points/packages/container-break-points/README.md

 In the concept of responsive design, we usually use @media queries. _BUT!_ when the container's size is NOT changed as the screen size is changed, the responive design easily becomes _PAIN_!!
 Yeah.
 Now we have container queries, but Why don't we have javascript controlled container query?

+## Key features

 `container-breakpoints-react` acts like container query, but what is better than container query is,

 - actually control rendering based on the size of `container` - HTML structure become simpler!
 - No CSS override is needed.
 Once you have already responsive flex/grid layout, just use this on top of that!
 - it is easy to use! fully `typescript` support! (your breakpoint name will be auto-completed)
+- server-side rendering is supported! (from 2.1.0). try out with javascript disabled option in chrome! [instruction](https://developer.chrome.com/docs/devtools/javascript/disable)

 ## Event driven update

-- while `container-breakpoints-react` still use context, it does NOT trigger whole children updates which made us to use state manager like jotai or redux.
+- while `container-breakpoints-react` still use context, it does NOT trigger whole children updates. (this is sometimes the reason people start looking for state management system such as jotai or redux).
-- the context just share ref objects, and only custom event will trigger each hooks to read the saved data.
-This design allows multiple update from ResizeObserver without triggering rendering. - it is FAST!!
+- the context just share ref objects, and rendering in the child component is triggered by CustomEvent.
+This design allows multiple updates avoiding unnecessary rendering. - it is FAST!!

 ## Typescript auto-completion is the core of container-breakpoints-react